-Respondent: NW Natural Comment topics Energy Trust staff responses Thanked Energy Trust for identifying cost-effective therm savings and ideating with us on ways to stretch our thinking and test our models to reach more customers through a variety of methods.
+Energy Trust staff responses

 We appreciate the time and effort of NW Natural staff in reviewing the draft budget materials, especially the ongoing collaboration and coordination with Holly Braun and Rick Hodges.
-Expressed excitement about the new zero net energy home program and a possible 844 offering for boiler replacement.

 We look forward to coordinating with NW Natural as we explore these emerging program offerings and sources of energy savings.

-Respondent: Cascade Natural Gas Comment topics Energy Trust staff responses Appreciated the opportunity to review and comment on the Energy Trust's budget.
+Respondent: Cascade Natural Gas Comment topics

+Appreciated the opportunity to review and comment on the Energy Trust's budget.
 Acknowledge the value of cost-effective gas proposed.
 Budget appeared consistent with expectations and matched the utility's Integrated Resource Plan.

+Energy Trust staff responses

 We appreciate the time and effort of Cascade Natural Gas staff in reviewing the draft budget materials, especially the ongoing collaboration and coordination with Al Spector, Monica Cowlishaw and Mike Parvinen.

 Encouraged Energy Trust to continue monitoring levelized costs.

-Please see the supporting memo on levelized costs and cost management in the approved budget for additional information about drivers of levelized costs and strategies for managing costs.
-Strategies for managing costs include finding new sources of ge 5 of 8 savings, exploring new program designs and delivery methods and ensuring efficient operations.
+Please see the supporting memo on levelized costs and cost management in the final proposed budget for additional information about drivers of levelized costs and strategies for managing costs.
+Strategies for managing costs include finding new sources of savings, exploring new program designs and delivery methods and ensuring efficient operations.
 We will continue exploring new approaches to add more savings at the lowest possible costs, while maintaining outreach to rural customers.
 Supported Energy Trust's prioritization of innovation, accessibility and diversity, equity, and inclusion efforts.
 We appreciate the support of these focus areas, which are critical to achieving Energy Trust's goal of meeting savings and generation targets and creating future opportunities.
 Appreciated continued exploration of potential support for renewable natural gas opportunities for our customers.
 Thanks again for your partnership.
 We look forward to exploring the role Energy Trust could play in emerging renewable natural gas opportunities.

-Respondent: Avista Comment topics Energy Trust staff responses Reviewed and supported the draft 2020 budget and 2020-2021 action plan.
+Respondent: Avista Energy Trust staff responses Comment topics Lifetgy trust start responses Reviewed and supported the draft 2020 budget and 2020-2021 action plan.
 We appreciate the time and effort of Avista staff in reviewing the draft budget materials, especially the ongoing collaboration and coordination with Lisa McGarity and Kevin Holland.
 Appreciated efforts to achieve all cost-effective natural gas savings, efforts to keep savings affordable and commitment to high customer satisfaction.
 Thank you for this acknowledgement.
 Supported diversity, equity and inclusion activities, expressed interest in exploring how savings from these customers could be accounted for in Avista's Integrated Resource Plan, and stated interest in discussing additional solutions to increasing the overall reach of the energy efficiency programs.
 We appreciate Avista's support for our diversity, equity and inclusion activities and look forward to exploring additional ways to expand participation.
 Expressed interest in understanding the effectiveness of strategies to increase natural gas savings during a potential economic downturn.
 We appreciate Avista's interest in the outcome of Energy Trust's efforts to increase participation from business customers and will share outcomes with Avista staff in 2020.
 Emphasized the importance of collaboration with utilities for successful transformation of markets with natural gas heat pump water heaters and renewable natural gas procurement.
 We appreciate this feedback and look forward to collaborating with Avista on this work in 2020.
 Appreciated innovations to meet the Oregon Public Utility Commission's mandated performance measures regarding staffing and administration costs, and stated interest in continued communication in this matter.
 Thank you for this acknowledgement.
 We look forward to sharing information about Energy Trust's continued work to minimize staffing and administration costs in 2020.